dr3amy3gg/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3 create a script that counts the number of directories in the PATH
 4 create a script that lists environment variables
 5 create a script that lists all local variables and environment variables, and functions
+6 create a script that creates a new local variable: name - BEST; value - School